codehub-learn/development-environment-setup/Data_Masterclass.md

 Several plugins should be also installed during the course such as ESLint and Live Server.
 Instructions on how to install and manage your plugins can be found here: **[Εxtension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery)**

+## Data Visualization With Tableau
+- Download and install the free trial of [Tableau Desktop](https://www.tableau.com/products/desktop/download).

 ## Software Stack for DevOps
 1. Download and install **[Git Version Control](https://git-scm.com/downloads)**.
 2. Download and install **[Java JDK 11](https://adoptopenjdk.net/)**.